digital-botanical-gardens-initiative/dbgi-green-paper/manuscript.md

 ## The DBGI Consortium {.page_break_before}

-**Note:** the DBGI is welcoming any researchers interested to join the initiative.
-We expect people to participate according to their ressource/time/interest at the level they suit.
+**Note:** The DBGI is welcoming researchers at any academic age : from bachelor to old emeritus professors.
+The DBGI is also open to people outside academia interested in joining the initiative.
+According to your interests, specific expertises and available time, you can participate at several levels of the DBGI Consortium.
+These levels are not mutually exclusive.
+Please contact us (<dbgi@protonmail.com>) if you are willing to jump in or want to know more.

 ### Initiators